-- Participant of the United Nations' Global Compact. - FTI Consulting professionals supported more than 1,500 charitable organizations in 2020 through the Company's Corporate Citizenship Program. - Since 2018, FTI Consulting professionals have provided more than 15,000 hours of volunteer service. - Since 2018, FTI Consulting professionals have donated more than \$5.7 million in pro bono services to community-based organizations. - Employees are provided up to 35 hours each year to participate in a pro bono project that count toward their utilization. - Employees receive a full day of FTI Consulting-sponsored volunteer time and are eligible to participate in the Company's Employee Matching Gift Program. - More than 85 Corporate Citizenship Champions across the globe serve as advocates for corporate citizenship at the local office level.
+- FTI Consulting professionals supported more than 1,200 charitable organizations in 2021 through the Company's Corporate Citizenship Program. - 28% of employees participated in FTI Consulting's Corporate Citizenship Program in 2021. - FTI Consulting professionals provided more than 5,400 hours of volunteer service in 2021. - FTI Consulting professionals donated more than \$4.3 million in pro bono services in 2021, doubling pro bono service provided compared with 2020. - Employees are provided up to 35 hours each year to participate in a pro bono project, which counts toward their utilization and productivity metrics. - Employees receive a full day of FTI Consulting-sponsored volunteer time and are eligible to participate in the Company's Employee Matching Gift Program.